 Step 4 - Sealing the Holes

 Patching drywall after drywall water damage is not that difficult.
 First, measure the space that you cut and transfer those measurements to a sheet of drywall.
 Then carefully cut the piece out and fit it to the hole.
 It should just slide into place, but you can trim it as needed to make it fit.
-Once the piece fits, apply drywall tape to secure it.
+Once the piece fits, apply joint compound and drywall tape to secure it.
 Tape around the entire piece.
 You can then spackle the edges to further seal the drywall.